SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 The first thing this method does is evaluate the score.

-By looking at the evaluation method we can see that unless we reach a terminal state the method will return `None` , in the minimax function we check if we have reached a terminal state and if so we return the score.
+By looking at the evaluation method we can see that unless we reach a terminal state the method will return `None`, in the minimax function we check if we have reached a terminal state, and if so we return the score.

 The algorithm revolves around two players, and so we have a big `if` statement.